 As a beginner, you won’t make much, but as you build your profile, you’ll be able to command a good rate.
 If you don’t want to write for other people, you can write an eBook focused on a specific topic and sell it on Amazon Kindle.

-I love blogging and have been able to snag some extra cash doing so.
+I love blogging and have been able to snag some extra money doing so.
 If you have a natural flair for writing and are somewhat computer-savvy, starting a blog and making money is easier than you think.

 What are you passionate about?
 What enthuses you?
 Those are the small things that would make a great personal blog.